 - 1. Red notes: unstable sonorities.
-These are so quiet that for the notated duration we move between unstable, extremely quiet sounds and silence, as the performer tries to make audible the most tiny sounds possible.
+These are so quiet that for the notated duration we move between unstable, extremely quiet sounds and silence, as the performer(s) tries to make audible the most tiny sounds possible.
 These are used at the beginning of each section. - 2.
 Green notes: These indicate parts of the piece where the performer may deviate from the score with improvisational interventions.
-The performer may stick to or deviate from the indicated rhythms/pitches/dynamics as they see fit, but materials inserted here should not interrupt the character of the piece too much and definitely should not rise above the prevailing dynamic.
+The performer may stick to or deviate from the indicated rhythms/pitches/dynamics as they see fit, but materials inserted here should not interrupt the character of the piece too much and definitely should not rise too much above the prevailing dynamic.
 E.g. in the flute version, as several of the sound files contain amplified mouth noises, these may be a good addition to the textures in these improvised interventions. - 3.
 Pauses may be inserted in the performance at any point; pressing the space bar halts the MIDI sequencing (see below). - 4.
 Each section and subsection (i.e. 2 and 2.2 but not sub-subsections such as 2.2.2) is accompanied by an Indian Rasa and associated colour.
 The Rasa, or mental state, should be internalised by the performer(s) and used to set the mood of the music that follows.
 This should be a subtle effect however.
 At no point should histrionics or extreme movements or dynamics be used to portray the Rasa, even in the improvised interventions.
-Where possible, the colours should be used in the selection of light projected onto the stage and/or performer.
+Where possible, the indicated colours should be used in the selection of light projected onto the stage and/or performer.
 A light mixer with RGB (red, green, blue) and white faders is useful here if no light automation is to be used.
 The colour black can be interpreted as no coloured light; grey then is a little white; yellowish is a little red and green in equal levels, with yellow being more of both.
-The iPad Mira software (see below) will show when these colours are to change (or timings/cues can be used instead).
+The iPad Mira software (see below) will show when these colours are to change (or timings/cues can be used instead; for timings see the colours text file for the version you are playing, e.g. data/hyperboles-flute-colours.txt).
 Once the colour changes, a slow fade should be set in motion: please do not change colours abruptly.